What is the UvA doing to prevent the spread of the coronavirus in our buildings via virus particles in the air (aerosols)?

 The UvA buildings must have natural or mechanical ventilation in accordance with the statutory requirements.
 Partial recirculation may also occur.
 Recirculation within a system that supplies air to the entire building – allowing the movement of air from one room to another – has been switched off in all buildings as a preventive measure, even though RIVM states the following in its advice on the matter: RIVM is nevertheless reluctant to advise against ventilation systems with central recirculation in which air is moved from one room to another, as there are no case studies in which these systems played a role in the spread of an infectious disease.
 In respect of central recirculation, the extracted air travels a relatively long distance before it is recirculated.

 Some rooms have partial recirculation for the purposes of climate control (cold air, for example).
 This method is safe to use for most applications combined with a ventilation system, given a supply of fresh air from the outside.
 Recirculation has been switched off or restricted where it is not safe.
 As a result, it might get warmer or colder than usual at a location.
 All the locations have been examined, whether they are offices or teaching locations.
 It is indicated at the entrance to each room how many people can be present in a room if the supply of fresh outside air is limited.
 The room will be properly ventilated if you stick to this maximum.

 If no instructions are provided for the room, the room can be used safely.
-However, you must obviously observe a distance of 1.5 metres and the usual hygiene measures.
+However, you must obviously stick to the usual hygiene measures.
 A brief overview for each campus is provided below.